 If you want to experience a spot of Irish fun in Dublin, you obviously don’t have to go to a special night.
 Nearly every bar throughout the city seems to offer some kind of live music event.

 But the Belvedere show is great entertainment, with the musicians’ fingers never standing still, the dancers being really good at what they do (to my untrained eye anyway!), and you get a decent meal as part of it.
 Plus, if you’re feeling particularly adventurous, you can get up on stage and give it a go yourself!
+If you like the sound of it, you can book your night here.

 Our Irish night at the Belvedere was provided to the two of us thanks to the nice folks at the Maldron Hotel Parnell Square, with whom we were spending our time in Dublin.
 The going rate, start times, location, and all the other information you might find yourself needing can be found at their website!